 Teach English in China

-Our Teach in China – Immersion program is ideal if you have experience living abroad, specifically in China, and you’re looking to join a rural Chinese community.
+Our Teach in China – Immersion program is ideal if you are looking for a healthy balance between work and free time, and if you are ready to dive into the culture of a Chinese host community.
 If you speak some Chinese, it’s a great opportunity to practice your language skills daily, as not many locals speak English.

 The fee for the program covers:

 - Pre-departure assistance, including an online pre-departure course

 - Visa assistance and the cost to process your Z visa

 - iNext international insurance with 24-hour emergency assistance services for US permanent residents

 - Survival Mandarin language lessons with pre-departure material and during orientation

 - A Lonely Planet guidebook